Vipulkumar1997/OTA_Clusterer/README.md

 ./install.sh
 ```

+IMPORTANT: Actually, there is a path-size limitation issue on Windows 10.
+You can't clone this repository successfully on a Windows machine.

-For Windows Users is a first version of install script as well available and tested under Windows 10.
-IMPORTANT!!!
+For Windows Users is there a first experimental version of an install script as well available and tested under Windows 10.
 Before running the script, have a look at the necessary instruction notes in the doc/windows folder:

+Please keep in mind: This project has been developed under Linux.
+You get the best experience with a UNIX based machine.

 ```sh
 cd OTA_Clusterer